lucidmachine/dotcms-dev-env/README.md

-# dotcms-starter
+# dotcms-dev-env

-This is a starter and development environment for dotCMS using docker-compose based on the dotCMS example [Single Node with HA Proxy](https://github.com/dotCMS/docker/tree/master/examples/03-single_node-haproxy).
+dotcms-dev-env is a development environment for dotCMS using docker-compose based on the dotCMS example [Single Node with HA Proxy](https://github.com/dotCMS/docker/tree/master/examples/03-single_node-haproxy).

-This starter is NOT SAFE FOR PRODUCTION.
+dotcms-dev-env is NOT SAFE FOR PRODUCTION.
 Secrets are hard-coded in the configuration and containers have not been hardened.

 ## Getting Started